Ouranosinc/mat-clim-indices/README.md

 Defn.
 Returns the length of the frost-free season.
 Hardcoded to lastspringfrost of 0 Celsius and firstfallfrost of -2 Celsius.

-N.B. cnfd stands for "consecutive no frost days".
+N.B. cnfd stands for 'consecutive no frost days'.
 ```

 ### First fall frost